edisplay/polyfiller/README.md

 Type: `Function ()` <br />
 Returns: `Array`

-Return a list of all the polyfills as an array of strings.
+Return a list of all of available features as an array of strings.

 ```js
 var polyfiller = new Polyfiller,